Stung by pandemic, G20 foreign ministers urge greater cooperation | Politics

 Stung by pandemic, G20 foreign ministers urge greater cooperation

-The one-day gathering in the heat-soaked southern city of Matera focused on how to improve cooperation, revive the world's economy following the pandemic and boost development in Africa.
-"The pandemic has highlighted the need for an international response to emergencies that transcend national boundaries," Italian Foreign Minister Luigi Di Maio told the ministers from the Group of 20 major economies.
+The one-day gathering in the heat-soaked southern city of Matera focused on how to improve cooperation and revive the world's economy following the pandemic and how to boost sustainable development in Africa.
+"The pandemic has highlighted the need for an international response to emergencies that transcend national boundaries," Italian Foreign Minister Luigi Di Maio told his counterparts from the Group of 20 major economies.

 G20 foreign ministers called on Tuesday for multilateral cures for global crises like the COVID-19 pandemic and climate emergency at their first face-to-face meeting in two years.
-The one-day gathering in the heat-soaked southern city of Matera focused on how to improve cooperation, revive the world's economy following the pandemic and boost development in Africa.
+The one-day gathering in the heat-soaked southern city of Matera focused on how to improve cooperation and revive the world's economy following the pandemic and how to boost sustainable development in Africa.

 However, the foreign ministers of China, Brazil and Australia opted to follow the discussions by video link, while Russia and South Korea sent deputy ministers.
 German Foreign Minister Heiko Maas said he regretted the absence of direct counterparts from Beijing and Moscow.
 "When you get together, you also have to talk to each other.
 We need dialogue with Russia and China," he said during a break.